Can Dogs and Cats Live Together?

 Also, because cats are less inclined to participate in group activities, they haven’t refined two important abilities in the same way dogs have: namely, building the necessary skills to interact with humans and understanding human communication methods.

 Differences in the way they see their spaces

-For cats, having their territory divided into different activity areas is really important, and any changes to these areas can provoke behavioural problems.
+For cats, having their territory divided into different activity areas is really important, and any changes to these areas can provoke behavioral problems.